CoolCoderSJ/Climalearn/README.md

 setup.sh
 python main.py
 ```
-This should download all of the necessary files, download the project files, and run the flask server.
+This should install the necessary python packages, download all of the necessary files, download the project files, and run the flask server.